mtisza1/Cenote_Unlimited_Breadsticks/README.md

 ```
 --prune_prophage True --virus_domain_db virion --minimum_length_linear 5000 --lin_minimum_hallmark_genes 2
 ```
-While you should definitely ***definitely*** prune virus sequences from WGS datasets, [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) also does a very good job (I'm still formally comparing these approaches) and you could use `--prune_prophage False` and feed the unpruned contigs from Cenote Shortcut into `checkv end_to_end` if you prefer.
+While you should definitely ***definitely*** prune virus sequences from WGS datasets, [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) also does a very good job (I'm still formally comparing these approaches) and you could use `--prune_prophage False` and feed the unpruned contigs from Unlimited Breadsticks into `checkv end_to_end` if you prefer.

 **Bacterial reference genome**
 ```